johnzhang320/microservice-master-docker/README.md

   ![](images/use-productId-quantity-create-inventory.png)

-### 4. order-service --- check and update inventory
+### 4. order-service --- check inventory and place order

     before place order, check inventory productId by feign interface, post body only provide productId, quantity and final price, productName description, skucode provided by inventory, check if quantity is enough or not , otherwise throw OrderException